-11. More words direct from my co-writer Kanyon CoyoteWoman Sayers-Roods @kanyonkonsulting @coyotewoman about personal responsibility and accountability!
-Number 11 of 11!
+#11 More words direct from co-writer Kanyon CoyoteWoman Sayers-Roods @kanyonkonsulting @coyotewoman about personal responsibility and accountability!

-I thank everybody for reading along, I would love to hear any thoughts and comments on these guidelines!
+I thank everybody for reading along, we would love to hear any thoughts and comments on these guidelines!

 I hope that these will be conversation points about how we can envision a decolonizing, anti-racist culture and start imagining what it would be like to live in a world without whiteness or white supremacy, starting with slide number one: Support indigenous sovereignty and justice for black, brown and indigenous people of color through direct action!